Today’s Heardle answer revealed - if you’re struggling & don’t want to lose a streak

-Heardle is the music game akin to Wordle, where guessing a song as quick as you can, gets you more points.
-Here’s the answer for March 30
+Heardle is the music game akin to Wordle, where guessing a song as quickly as you can, gets you more points.
+Here are clues and the answer for April 3

-Today’s Heardle answer has been revealed and the answer of today’s (March 30) mystery song is courtesy of one of the most iconic Australian singers of all time, who enjoyed great notoriety in the mid 2010s.
+Today’s (April 3) Heardle answer has been revealed and the mystery song is courtesy of one of the most famous musicians around - who endured a very public breakup with two of Canada’s biggest artists.

-Born and raised in Adelaide, she started her career as a singer in the acid jazz band Crisp in the mid-1990s.
-When Crisp disbanded in 1997, she released her debut studio album, OnlySee, in Australia.
-She moved to London and provided vocals for the British duo Zero 7.
+The mystery songstress got her big break on children’s television programme, Barney, when she was just a child but really made a name for herself on a huge Disney show back in the late noughties, where she played a certain wizard named Alex - that’s all for clues!

 Advertisement